rehamhamdi/E-Commerce-Project/README.md

 This is a **E-Commerce Backend** built using Node.js, Express, and MongoDB.

 ---
+# Admin Setup

+- Register normally as a user.
+- In MongoDB, set this user’s role to admin and isConfirmed to true.

+---

 ##  Features
-- Authentication & Authorization
+### 🔐 Authentication & Authorization

--- Register with email confirmation
+- Register with email confirmation

-Login with JWT
+- Login with JWT

-Roles: user and admin
+- Roles: **User** and **Admin**

-Users
+### 👤 Users

-Register, Login, Update, Delete
+- Register, Login, Update, Delete

-Email confirmation required
+- Email confirmation required

-Admin can view all users
+- Admin can view all users

-Products
+### 🛍️ Products

-CRUD operations by Admin only
+- CRUD operations by **Admin only**

-List all products (public)
+- List all products (public)

-Cart
+### 🛒 Cart

-Each user has a personal cart
+- Each user has a personal cart

-Add / Update / Remove items
+- Add / Update / Remove items

-Orders
+### 📦 Orders

-User can place orders from their cart
+- User can place orders from their cart

-Admin can manage all orders (CRUD, status update)
+- Admin can manage all orders (**CRUD, status update**)
 ---

 ##  API Endpoints